ddpbsd/ossec-dbd/README.md

 # ossec-dbd

-ossec-dbd has been a part of OSSEC for a long time.
+`ossec-dbd` has been a part of OSSEC for a long time.
 It's old and crufty, and I'm not sure if it actually works.

 So I want it gone, and putting it in its own location seems okay.
 Maybe it can get some love here.

-The configuration is going to change.
-I'm tired of xml, and I don't think it needs to be in the main ossec.conf.
-The configuration will be simpler (I hope).

 ## Build

-`env DBD_DEFINES=-DPGSQL_DATABASE_ENABLED DBD_INCLUDES="-I/usr/local/include/postgresql -L/usr/local/lib/postgresql -lpq" make`

-`env DBD_DEFINES=-DMYSQL_DATABASE_ENABLED make`
+`make postgresql` or `make mysql`

+The Makefile will run either `util/pg.sh` or `util/mysql.sh` to populate `Makefile.inc`.
+Then it will run `make -f Makefile.build` to actually make `ossec-dbd`

 ## Configuration